ethan-stone/obsidian-vault-knowledge-base/Notes/Blue Prince/Objectives.md

 - [ ] Maid's Chamber has a small statue of the made angel with a broom with the letter MILA.
 - [x] Code to apple tree area.
 Might be 1128???
 - [x] Buy Realm and Ruins book from book store.
 - [ ] Possible code is 1006 or 1005.
 It's a date in the history of Orindia.
-On October 5th King Desilets III died, and the
+On October 5th King Desilets III died, and on October 6th self-proclaimed Prince Leerson of Fenn declared himself the true monarch and it started a civil war.